Skip to main content

 The overexploitation of the seas and oceans is leaving them without fish.
 This is confirmed by the United Nations Food and Agriculture Organization (FAO) in one of its latest reports, which calls for a sustainable fishing model to ensure the survival of species and fishing activity.

-The peace and silence that reign in the ocean depths are increasingly being disturbed.
-At first glance, life under water continues as normal, but behind this infinite calm lies a terrible secret: the underwater world is becoming empty.
-The World Wide Fund for Nature (WWF) states in its 2018 Living Planet report that since 1950 we have extracted almost 6 billion tons of fish and other invertebrates from the seas which makes the fishing industry the main threat to marine wildlife.
+The peace and silence that reign in the depths of the oceans are becoming increasingly unsettling.
+At first glance, life underwater appears to continue as normal, but behind this infinite calm lies a troubling reality: the underwater world is being emptied.
+The World Wide Fund for Nature (WWF) states in its Living Planet Report 2024 that freshwater species alone have declined by 85%, making the fishing industry the main threat to marine wildlife.

 Problems caused by overfishing